ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: ABC

 \subsection{Approximate likelihood}

 The second approach is based on directly approximating the likelihood function at $\theta$, up to a constant, using the data, $\datasim$, simulated for that given parameter value $\theta$.
 Following the pseudo-marginal likelihood idea of \cite{Andrieu_2009}, an unbiased approximation of the likelihood function can then be used in a traditional Monte Carlo sampling scheme to sample from the posterior distribution.
-In ABCpy, we can implement the population Monte Carlo (PMC) \citep{Cappe_2004} sampling scheme with different already available likelihood approximation schemes \citep{Wood_2010, Dutta_2016}.
-A detailed description of PMC algorithm is provided in Algorithm~\ref{alg:PMC}.

-Similarly to the scheme described in Section 2.1, to perform any approximate likelihood based sampling scheme we need to define two functions.
+Similarly to the scheme described in Section~\ref{sec:measuring_discrepancy}, to perform any approximate likelihood based sampling scheme we need to define two functions.
 We require the \emph{statistics} function and, additionally, we need a function to compute the approximate likelihood based on the extracted summary statistics from $\datasim$.
-We denote this function by \emph{approx\_lhd} and the user needs to choose from one of the two currently available implementations of \emph{approx\_lhd} in ABCpy: synthetic likelihood (SynLiklihood) \citep{Wood_2010} and penalized logistic regression (PenLogReg) \citep{Dutta_2016}. \\
+We denote this function by \code{approx\_lhd} and the user needs to choose from one of the three currently available implementations of \code{approx\_lhd} in \pkg{ABCpy}: \begin{itemize} \item Synthetic likelihood (\code{SynLikelihood}) \citep{Wood_2010}, which works by assuming the statistics to have a multivariate normal likelihood and by estimating the mean and covariance parameters from $\datasim$. \item Semiparametric Synthetic likelihood (\code{SemiParametricBSL}) \citep{an2020robust}, which is an extension of the above in which the likelihood of the summary statistics is represented as the product of a Gaussian copula (whose parameters are estimated from $\datasim$) and univariate marginals obtained with kernel density estimates. \item Penalized logistic regression (\code{PenLogReg}) \citep{thomas2016likelihood}, which instead builds a likelihood approximation by fitting a probabilistic classifier between data generated from the model for a fixed parameter value and data generated from the marginal $ p(x) $; this in fact approximates the ratio $ \frac{p(x \mid \theta)}{p(x)} $, which is proportional to the likelihood with respect to $ \theta $. \end{itemize}